 Creator & Principal Developer

-Javier Vargas developed ACIS with a singular mission: making clinical-grade cognitive assessment accessible to everyone, regardless of financial resources or geographic location.
+Structural developed ACIS with a singular mission: making serious cognitive self-assessment more accessible than traditional in-person testing.
 His work bridges differential psychology, psychometrics, and modern web technology.

 ACIS draws on the foundational research in intelligence and psychometrics.
 For those wishing to explore the scientific literature:

-• Wechsler, D. (2008).
-WAIS-IV Administration and Scoring Manual.
-Pearson. — Technical documentation for the most widely used adult IQ test.
+Wechsler, D. (2008).
+Administration and Scoring Manuals.
+Pearson. - Technical documentation for widely used adult IQ tests.